NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/Debugger/B1-RemoteTargets.md

 Double-check that you have installed all the required packages and their dependencies.
 A common forgotten or incorrectly-versioned dependency is `protobuf`.
 We developed using `protobuf==3.20.3`.
+Its "sdist" package is distributed with Ghidra under `Debugger-rmi-trace/pypkg/dist` for your convenience.

 It is also possible that `gdb` has embedded a different version of the interpreter than the one that `python3` provides.
 This can happen if you built GDB or Python yourself, or you installed them from a non-standard repository.